(19th March 2013 – 20.5 miles)

 Dry stone walls accompanied us for mile upon mile; the skill of the wall builders always humbles me

 as does the feat of building (a now sadly disused) railway viaduct.
 This was once the main line to Kirkby Stephen from the west.

 There was only one long climb on day 5 – and cruelly it was towards the end.

 Trudging up from Smardale Bridge, we needed frequent pauses (or at least I did) to pant and gasp whilst pretending just to be gazing back the way we had come.

 When we finally reached Kirkby at about 5pm, we were greeted by ‘wild’ macaws.
-I had read about these several weeks before but was still a little startled to see a ‘tropical’ bird apparently hale and hearty in wintry Northern England.
-(This article explains why they are there).
+I had read about these several weeks before but was still startled to see a ‘tropical’ bird apparently hale and hearty in wintry Northern England.
+(This article explains).

 I had just enough energy to lift my camera for an obligatory shot of the famous signpost in the centre of the town.
 It is, I believe, the only one in England to record distances in miles and furlongs (220 yards).

 A very hot bath, a snooze, a cup of Earl Grey, attention to the only blister of the trip, a couple of pints, a meal, a chat with Pat and Sue, a stumble back to my B&B, a few lines of book and deep, undisturbed oblivion.